katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 >
 > - What kind of open data would you provide?
 > - Are they yours or from a research collaboration?
-> - Are these data usable in another study than yours?
+> - Would these data be usable in another study than yours?
-> - Are these data usable in another context than yours?
+> - Would these data be usable in another context than yours?
 >
 {: .discussion}